kutukvpavel/PerkinElmer2CSV/README.md

 The app checks the magic number of the file ("PEPE" in HEX) prior to processing.
 The app never writes to input files.

 The only required command line parameter is the target path.
 Path can be a directory or a file.
-Multiple targets are supported.
+Multiple targets are supported (passed as multiple CLI parameters).

 Options:
  - recursive folder processing (include subfolders): -r